Camium02/ICE-3111-Computer_Vision/Labs/Lab-05/Python.md

 institute: School of Computer Science and Electronic Engineering, Bangor University
 ---

-# Introduction to Spatial Filtering in C/C++: Application to sharpening and edge detection
+# Introduction to Spatial Filtering in C/C++: Application to sharpening

 We'll create three programs today.
 They all rely on `rgb2grey.py` that we wrote last time.
 I suggest that you put all the code in the same folder at last lab.